kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ### 2.2.3.
 Check the results

 * the map is resized to 1 $pixel$ per 1 $meter^2$
-* costline is marked with light blue colour
+* coastline is marked with a light blue color
-* start is marked with green circle and goal with blue X
+* the start is marked with a green circle and the goal with a blue X
 * axis are displayed in geographical coordinates
-* longitude and latitude of grid the start and goal points are displayed in legend
+* longitude and latitude of the grid the start and goal points are displayed in legend
-* geolcation data marked in the map should be the same as geolocation data in the OpenStreetMap, Google Maps, etc.
+* geolocation data marked in the map should be the same as geolocation data in the OpenStreetMap, Google Maps, etc.

 **Example of the map with start and goal points hardcoded in the config.yaml file:**